 EN16931 defines a common part (Core Invoice) and allows for national extensions, so-called Core Invoice Usage Specifications, CIUS.
 XRechnung is the CIUS for invoices to the german authorities.
-The current version 1.2.2 will be rejected as of 2021-01-01 in favor of XRechnung Version 2.
+Current version is 2.1.1.

 Example: The Core Invoice requires country and email address of the recipient, but according to german §19 UstG an invoice has to bear the street address of the recipient.
 So the street address is among the attributes which XRechnung there are also additional optional attributes, e.g. the german Skonto (cash discount), despite being usual in Germany, is unusual in the rest of Europe, that’s why it didn’t make it into the Core Invoice.

-The XRechnung requirements can be expressed in either UBL or UN/CEFACT XML.
+The XRechnung sender can decide if (s)he want to send the XRechnung invoice either as UBL or UN/CEFACT CII XML.
 A UN/CEFACT XRechnung (like this one) is based on the same schema files, thus identical similar to the file embedded in a ZUGFeRD 2.0 PDF in the EN16931 profile.

 |Name||Release date||File format||Hybrid||B2G||B2B with agreements||B2B without agreements||B2C||XML dialect|